Chandana13Rao/picars/README.md

 # picars
-Autonomous Vehicle using Raspberry Pi and PiCar-X kit created using Rust
+Autonomous Vehicle using Raspberry Pi and PiCar-X kit created using Rust and Python

 # Folder Structure
 ```mermaid